WPBeginner

 Beginner’s Guide to WordPress File and Directory Structure

-WordPress files and directory structure
+WordPress file and directory structure explained for beginners

 Why You Should Learn About WordPress File and Directory Structure?

-Most users can run their WordPress site without ever learning about WordPress files or directories.
+Most users can run their WordPress website without ever learning about WordPress files or directories.
 However, understanding how WordPress stores files and directories can help you solve many common WordPress problems on your own.

 This guide will help you: